The 5 Best Small Chicken Coop For Urban Areas

 Unless you have the DIY gene, a coop that is difficult to assemble might fall off your list.

-5 Of The Best Small Chicken Coop Choices / Ideas
+The 5 Best Small Chicken Coops:

 Let’s start with the fanciest choice for an urban chicken owner.
 Don’t let the price scare you away.
 It is worth the price because of the extra space and details.